-Proposed theme 1: Pollution free planet: delivering a deal to detoxify the world Alternative title, It's time to clean our planet: reversing the curve on pollution
+Proposed theme 1: Pollution free planet: delivering a deal to detoxify the world

 Rationale: Pollution affects everyone.
 The impact of pollution on ecosystems and health has become increasingly global in scale and extent, the need to recognize and to address the health risks associated with environmental pollution has become even more urgent.
 Whether it is marine litter in the ocean, car emissions filling the skies or sand and dust-storms clouding the streets, the impact of pollution is significant affecting: